Location Selector

 • location is the full state

-• country and city are beams derived from that shared state
+• country and city are derived read-write views from that shared state

 • locationSelector owns the flow, while child selectors read and update only the part they need